Marie-Burns22/pole-frontend/README.md

-# Vegas in Miami Small Business Website Backend
+# Vegas in Miami Small Business Website Frontend
 Live Website: https://vmpole.netlify.com/

 This website was designed for a small business owner who offers classes and workshops.
 In addition to promoting her personal brand and services, it is also the interface for bookings and payments.